2022 Cast & Guilds

-Mary, Queen of Scots, is on progress this summer through the quaint village of Merriwick to enjoy their Midsummer Faire.
-Playing the role of Mary, Queen of Scots is the lovely Nikki Miller from Whidbey Island.
+Queen Elizabeth I, is on progress this summer through the quaint village of Merriwick to enjoy their Midsummer Faire.
+Playing the role of Queen Elizabeth is the lovely Patricia McElroy from Aubrun, Washington.

 Wotan the Fairy Smasher is a friendly giant from the Emerald City who performs on both coasts of United States, for the last 10 years at Midsummer Renaissance Faire -the silly barbarian loses every fight to children and faeries of all ages.
 As an antagonist it is his goal to let the children be the heroes of their own fairytale story and go home bragging they defeated the giant.
 Wotan hates all things beautiful and magical, he is allergic to fairy dust and blown kisses send him running away!

-Clan Volos is a branch in The Empire of Medieval Pursuits.
-An organization dedicated to the re-creation and enjoyment of the realities, myths, and legends of the Ancient to Medieval world.
+The Empire of Medieval Pursuits is an organization dedicated to the re-creation and enjoyment of the realities, myths, and legends of the Ancient to Medieval world.

 Come get your fancy tickled for two pence, your secrets unlocked for a gold doubloon, your need for stale water quenched on the house and test your skills at our card, dice and chess tables.
 Remember, half priced Sunday’s include the bartender’s special, Wet Willy, and a peek at the girl of the day’s left ankle.
 We accept all forms of currency, including livestock, fine trinkets, treasures, and your mother’s best garter belt.